sherwin-casem/Vue-frontend/CI-CD-SUMMARY.md

 - **Documentation**: Refer to DEPLOYMENT.md
 - **Community**: GitHub Discussions for questions

-This CI/CD pipeline provides a robust, secure, and flexible foundation for deploying the OCCP Frontend while meeting specific customer requirements for error tolerance and deployment flexibility.
+This CI/CD pipeline provides a robust, secure, and flexible foundation for deploying the OCPP Frontend while meeting specific customer requirements for error tolerance and deployment flexibility.